SSahas/Real-Time-Human-detection/README.md

 ## Imporovemnts
-- > To make the project run faster, to improve frame processing rate I wanna use python queue data structure.The process of Reading of frames from the camera is done through sepearate thread

 - > As an Improvement, the end users can give input as pictures of a person and can detect this person in the live feed or video(finding lost people like children and thief detection).
 The model will be trained on these images to detect the person.
 ## Deployment